IngvarKofoed/AlfredAI/memory-bank/activeContext.md

 ## Next Steps

+1.  **Test Command Autocomplete:** Test the new '/' autocomplete feature end-to-end in the CLI client.
+2.  **Test Command System:** Test all new commands (/clear, /history, /status, /help) end-to-end with WebSocket clients.
+3.  **Test Conversation Context:** Test the conversation context fix end-to-end with multiple user messages to ensure context is maintained.
+4.  **Integration Testing:** Verify the fix works with both CLI and web-based clients.
+5.  **Session Management:** Consider adding session management features like conversation history persistence to disk or database.
-1.  **Test CLI Enhancement:** Test the new dual-mode question answering functionality end-to-end.
+6.  **Test CLI Enhancement:** Test the new dual-mode question answering functionality end-to-end.
-2.  **Integration Testing:** Ensure the enhanced CLI works smoothly with the backend WebSocket communication.
-3.  **Test MCP Implementation:** Test the complete MCP protocol implementation end-to-end with a real MCP server (e.g., filesystem server).
+7.  **Test MCP Implementation:** Test the complete MCP protocol implementation end-to-end with a real MCP server (e.g., filesystem server).
-4.  **Integration Testing:** Ensure MCP operations work smoothly within the existing WebSocket and HTTP frameworks.
-5.  **Documentation:** Create examples and usage documentation for the MCP integration.
-6.  **Error Handling Enhancement:** Add more robust error handling and user-friendly error messages.
+8.  **Error Handling Enhancement:** Add more robust error handling and user-friendly error messages.
-7.  **MCP Server Configuration:** Consider adding persistent configuration storage for MCP servers.
+9.  **MCP Server Configuration:** Consider adding persistent configuration storage for MCP servers.
-8. Thoroughly test the WebSocket communication (sending and receiving messages).
+10. Thoroughly test the WebSocket communication (sending and receiving messages).
-9. Integrate WebSocket message handling with the `parseAssistantMessage` function or other relevant assistant logic.
+11. Integrate WebSocket message handling with the `parseAssistantMessage` function or other relevant assistant logic.
-10. Define how WebSocket communication will be used by the assistant for both CLI and web-based clients (e.g., for streaming responses, real-time updates, ensuring a common communication interface).
+12. Define how WebSocket communication will be used by the assistant for both CLI and web-based clients (e.g., for streaming responses, real-time updates, ensuring a common communication interface).
-11. Perform end-to-end testing of the new `/assistant/message` route to ensure the `parseAssistantMessage` function behaves as expected within the application context.
+13. Perform end-to-end testing of the new `/assistant/message` route to ensure the `parseAssistantMessage` function behaves as expected within the application context.
-12. Begin development or refinement of how the `AssistantCore` (or equivalent component) utilizes the parsed message data from HTTP requests.
+14. Begin development or refinement of how the `AssistantCore` (or equivalent component) utilizes the parsed message data from HTTP requests.

 ## Active Decisions & Considerations